CandelierLab/Revealer/Documentation/installation.md

 * [pipx](https://pipx.pypa.io/) is recommended to install the command-line tool in an isolated environment.

-## Installing the CLI
+## For users

-Clone the repository and install it with pipx:
+If you only want to *use* Revealer, install it with pipx:

 ```bash
 git clone https://github.com/CandelierLab/Revealer.git